-- ▶ Open Enrollment: A period during the year (usually one to four weeks) when people in group plans are permitted to change their coverage. - ▶ Primary Care Doctor: Your "main" doctor, who practices general medicine.
-Some health insurance plans require you to select a primary care doctor who has the responsibility of recommending and approving any visits to specialist doctors (e.g., cardiologist, neurologist, etc.). - ▶ Out-of-Network Costs: Most health plans have a two-tiered payment structure.
+• Open Enrollment: A period during the year (usually one to four weeks) when people in group plans are permitted to change their coverage.

+Primary Care Doctor: Your "main" doctor, the first doctor you see.
+Some health insurance plans require you to select a primary care doctor who has the responsibility of recommending and approving any visits to specialist doctors (e.g., cardiologist, obstetrician/gynecologist, etc.).

+• Out-of-Network Costs: Most health plans have a two-tiered payment structure.
 If you use doctors and hospitals in your insurer's network, the costs are lower than if you use non-network doctors or hospitals.
-The difference in costs may be substantial, and some plans do not cover out-of-network providers at all.
-Your insurance company will give you a list of which doctors and hospitals are in your network. - ▶ Pre-Existing Condition: A medical condition (such as asthma, diabetes, pneumonia, or an anxiety disorder) that you have at the time you apply for health insurance.
+The difference in costs may be substantial.
+Your insurance company will give you a list of which doctors and hospitals are in your network.

+▶ Pre-Existing Condition: A medical condition (such as asthma, diabetes, pneumonia, or anxiety disorder) that you have at the time you apply for health insurance.